The complete system for building production AI agent harnesses. Skills, hooks, memory, subagents, multi-agent orchestration, and the patterns that make AI coding agents reliable infrastructure.

 • Skills encode domain expertise that auto-activates.
 The description field determines everything.
 Claude uses LLM reasoning (not keyword matching) to decide when to apply a skill.4

 • Subagents prevent context bloat.
 Isolated context windows for exploration and analysis keep the main session lean.
-Up to 10 can run in parallel.5
+Run independent subagents in parallel, and use agent teams when workers need sustained coordination.5

 • Memory lives in the filesystem.
 Files persist across context windows.
 CLAUDE.md, MEMORY.md, rules directories, and handoff documents form a structured external memory system.6